 The Board has structured itself in a manner that it believes allows it to effectively perform its oversight function.
-The Board is comprised of three Trustees that are not considered to be "interested persons," of the Trust, as defined by the 1940 Act ("Independent Trustees") - Messrs.
-David A. Massart, Leonard M. Rush and David M. Swanson - and one Interested Trustee - Mr. Robert J. Kern.
-Accordingly, 75% of the members of the Board are Independent Trustees, who are Trustees that are not affiliated with any investment adviser to the Trust or their respective affiliates or other service providers to the Trust or any Trust series.
-The Board has established three standing committees, an Audit Committee, a Nominating & Governance Committee and a Valuation Committee, which are discussed in greater detail under "Board Committees" below.
+The Board is comprised of four Trustees that are not considered to be "interested persons" of the Trust, as defined in the 1940 Act ("Independent Trustees") - Messrs.
+David A. Massart, Leonard M. Rush, David M. Swanson and Robert J. Kern.
+Accordingly, 100% of the members of the Board are Independent Trustees, who are Trustees that are not affiliated with any investment adviser to the Trust or their respective affiliates or other service providers to the Trust or any Trust series.
+Prior to July 6, 2020, Mr. Kern was considered an "interested person" of the Trust as defined in the 1940 Act ("Interested Trustee").
+He was considered an Interested Trustee by virtue of the fact that he had served as a board member of Quasar Distributors, LLC, which acts as principal underwriter to many of the Trust's underlying funds and had been an Executive Vice President of the Administrator.
+The Board has established three standing committees, an Audit Committee, a Nominating & Governance Committee, and a Valuation Committee, which are discussed in greater detail under "Board Committees" below.
 Each of the Audit Committee and the Nominating & Governance Committee are comprised entirely of Independent Trustees.
 The Independent Trustees have engaged independent counsel to advise them on matters relating to their responsibilities in connection with the Trust, as well as the Funds.

-The Trust's Chairman, Mr. Kern, is an "interested person" of the Trust, as defined by the 1940 Act, by virtue of the fact that he served as a board member of Quasar Distributors, LLC, which acts as principal underwriter to many of the Trust's underlying funds.
-Mr. Kern also served as an Executive Vice President of the Administrator.
-The Independent Trustees have appointed Leonard M. Rush as a lead Independent Trustee, with the responsibilities to coordinate activities of the Independent Trustees, act as a liaison with the Trust's service providers, officers, legal counsel, and other Trustees between meetings, help to set Board meeting agendas, and serve as chair during executive sessions of the Independent Trustees.
+The Independent Trustees have appointed Leonard M. Rush as Chairman.
+Prior to July 6, 2020, Mr. Kern served as Chairman of the Trust and Mr. Rush served as lead Independent Trustee with responsibilities to coordinate activities of the Independent Trustees, act as a liaison with the Trust's service providers, officers, legal counsel, and other Trustees between meetings, help to set Board meeting agendas, and serve as chair during executive sessions of the Independent Trustees.